choephix/api-change-watcher/README.md

 3. **File Saving**: Each fetch result overwrites the `latest_news.json` file
 4. **Detection**: Compares the latest ID with the previously seen ID
 5. **Alerting**: When new items are found, displays a prominent console alert with details
+6. **Webhook**: Sends notification to configured webhook endpoint
-6. **Tracking**: Updates the tracking state to monitor for future changes
+7. **Tracking**: Updates the tracking state to monitor for future changes

 ## Console Output